Justin Turner Player Props: Red Sox vs. Pirates

 Pirates Pitching Rankings (2022)

-- Oviedo gets the call to start for the Pirates, his first of the season.

-- The 25-year-old righty started and threw four innings in his last appearance on Wednesday, Oct.
-5 against the St. Louis Cardinals.
+- In his last appearance on Sunday, Oct.
+2, the 23-year-old righty, started and went three innings against the St. Louis Cardinals.

 © 2023 Data Skrive.
 All rights reserved.